Gebirgsschützenkompanie Hofmark Söllhuben

 Practising of rifle shooting for a natural valiant bearing.

-The refoundation of the Gebirgsschützenkompanie Hofmark Söllhuben took place in 1983.
-The Hofmark Söllhuben fell to the count of Preysing by the succession of majority of Maximilian IV of Preysing in 1720.
+The refoundation of the Gebirgsschützenkompanie of the Hofmark Söllhuben took place in 1983.
+The Hofmark Söllhuben fell to the counts of Preysing by the succession of majority of Johann Maximilian IV of Preysing in 1720.
 This fact is the initial event for the amicable association of the Söllhuben Squadron to the house of Preysing.
 So Count Christoph of Preysing is an active member and the patron of the new Söllhuben Gebirgsschützenkompanie.

 Traditionally the typical rural professions have been represented at the Gebirgsschützen.
 And still nowadays in the squadron there are craftsmen, farmers, as well as merchants, self employed people, and others.

-Also sovereigns, representatives of the aristocracy and even the pope feel solidarity as members of honour to the Gebirgsschützenkompanien.
+Also sovereigns, representatives of the aristocracy and even a pope feel solidarity as members of honour to the Gebirgsschützenkompanien.
 The friendship of a Kompanie with pope Benedict XVI – in those days still Joseph Cardinal Ratzinger – caused an invitation to his 75th birthday to Rome.
 A delegation of the Söllhuben Gebirgsschützenkompanie was represented there, too.
-The salute of honour which had been celebrated made an impressive impactl on the audience as well as on the alarm systems of the Vatican.
+The salute of honour which had been celebrated made an impressive impact as well on the audience as on the alarm systems of the Vatican.